 Where and When the League Meets

 Continuing the League’s mission to educate and enlighten the electorate, a series of seminars, called “Sunday Seminars” was launched in 2017.
-Until the covid pandemic hit in 2020, these seminars have been held in City/Space on the Charlottesville Downtown Mall, and are in addition to other meetings open to the public, including the annual Program Planning meeting (usually held in December).
+Until the covid pandemic hit in 2020, these seminars have been held in City/Space on the Charlottesville Downtown Mall, and were in addition to other meetings open to the public, including the annual Program Planning meeting (usually held in December).
 With the pandemic shutting down in-person meetings, we have continued our Sunday Seminars as virtual (zoom) meetings.
-Zoom meetings have also been held for our active LWV CVA committees that meet monthly include: International/Relations and Federal Government; Natural Resources; Gun Violence Prevention committee; In the spring of 2022, some committees were once again meeting in-person.
+Zoom meetings have also been held for our active LWV CVA committees that meet monthly which include: International/Relations and Federal Government; Natural Resources; Gun Violence Prevention committee; In the spring of 2022, some committees were once again meeting in-person.
 The Member Handbook published yearly at the beginning of the fiscal year (July 1) lists active committees/contacts.The LWV CVA monthly newsletter emailed to members lists all meetings with date, time and place of the meeting, as well as contact information.

 PRINCIPLES OF THE LEAGUE